openrails/openrails/Source/Documentation/Manual/features-rollingstock.rst

 - Empty weight of tender will be the full mass minus coal and water weight
 - ``FreightWeightWhenFull`` will be the sum of the coal and water weight.
 - Full physics values will be those values for the combined weight of the tender, water and coal.
+- The parameters for wind resistance ( ORTSWagonFrontalArea and ORTSDavisDragConstant ) can be left out if the area and drag does not change between the full and empty states.

 Static wagons (Static Freight Animations)